rendyanthony/nautilus-cast/README.md

 # nautilus-cast
 Cast video, music and pictures straight to your Chromecast from the comfort of your file manager.
-This Nautilus extension will add a Cast Media button to supported files in Nautilus.
+This Nautilus extension will add a Cast Media menu item to supported files in Nautilus.

 # Requirements
 * [gnome-shell-extension-cast-to-tv](https://github.com/Rafostar/gnome-shell-extension-cast-to-tv/)